 This vehicle is equipped with a brake-shift interlock feature that prevents the gearshift lever from being moved from P (Park) when the ignition is in the ON position unless brake pedal is depressed.

 If you cannot move the gearshift lever out of P (Park) with ignition in the ON position and the brake pedal depressed:

-1. Apply the parking brake, turn ignition to the LOCK position, then remove the key.

-- 2. Reinsert the key and turn the ignition to the OFF position. - 3.
-Press and hold down the brake pedal and shift into N (Neutral). - 4.
-Start the vehicle.
+- 1. Apply the parking brake, turn ignition key to LOCK, then remove the key. - 2.
+Insert the key and turn it to OFF.
+Apply the brake pedal and shift to N (Neutral).